-An IVF center in India typically uses these techniques to retrieve sperm surgically.
-Surgical retrieval of sperm is the only option when sperm are not present in the male’s ejaculate.
+Any top IVF centre in India typically uses these techniques to retrieve sperm surgically.
+Surgical retrieval of sperm is the only option when sperm is not present in the male’s ejaculate.
 This can be a problem for couples who want to get pregnant.
-Although surgical, these are minimally invasive techniques and can usually be performed as outpatient procedures with minimal sedation and anesthesia.
+Although surgical, these are minimally invasive techniques and can usually be performed as outpatient procedures with minimal sedation and anaesthesia.
 Thanks to the techniques, sperm can be retrieved directly from the epididymis or testes and used for procedures like IVF and ICSI.

 Surgical interventions for sperm retrieval are needed in cases where,

 Once the sperm is obtained, they can either be used for an IVF procedure or surrogacy.
-That said, only the finest IVF or the best surrogacy center in India offers surgical sperm retrieval and IVF/surrogacy under the same roof.
+That said, only the finest IVF or the top rated surrogacy center in India offers surgical sperm retrieval and IVF/surrogacy under the same roof.

-TESA & TESE – TESA (Testicular Sperm Aspiration) involves the insertion of a needle into the testicle and aspirating the sperm/tissue for use in IVF-ICSI.
+TESA (Testicular Sperm Aspiration) involves the insertion of a needle into the testicle and aspirating the sperm/tissue for use in IVF-ICSI.
 On the other hand, TESE (Testicular Sperm Extraction) involves creating an incision in the testicle and retrieving sperm from the tubules therein.
-Both procedures can be performed with light levels of local anesthesia or sedation and can help males who do not ejaculate sperm along with their semen.
+Both procedures can be performed with light levels of local anaesthesia or sedation and can help males who do not ejaculate sperm along with their semen.
 However, the TESE procedure has been largely replaced by microTESE as the best sperm retrieval method for men suffering from azoospermia.

 Male factor infertility is responsible for approximately 50% of infertility cases among couples.
-Furthermore, a major reason for male infertility is poor quality of semen, which includes low sperm motility, low sperm count and a low number of sperm with normal morphology.
+Furthermore, a major reason for male infertility is the poor quality of semen.
+It includes low sperm motility, low sperm count and low sperm with normal morphology.
 Moreover, roughly 30% of low quality sperm show DNA damage and a high level of DNA fragmentation.
-Both these issues do not manifest in the course of normal semen analysis, which can lead to an unsuccessful IVF or ICSI cycle.
+Both these issues do not manifest in the course of normal semen analysis.
+This is an important factor which can lead to an unsuccessful IVF or ICSI cycle.
 Sperm retrieval techniques can thus be used for azoospermia treatment and as a workaround for issues like failed vasectomy reversal.
 This invariably boosts the success rates of an IVF/ICSI treatment and allows a couple to realize their dreams of parenthood.